 Along with traditional digital Printing services, VSL has grown into several other specialty manufacturing processes including, but not limited:

-Specialty Box Manufacturing, Set Design and Production, Various Vinyl and Unique Substrate Printing, Lenticular and Plastic Printing, Specialty Acrylic and Plexi Manufacturing, Specialty Wood Displays, Specialty Inks, Retail Displays, Storefront Signage, Laser cutting and Etching, Light box and Duratrans production, Custom framing and much more.
+Specialty Box Manufacturing, Offset Printing, Large Format Printing, Set Design and Production, Various Vinyl and Unique Substrate Printing, Lenticular and Plastic Printing, Specialty Acrylic and Plexi Manufacturing, Specialty Wood Displays, Specialty Inks, Retail Displays, Storefront Signage, Laser cutting and Etching, Light box and Duratrans production, Custom framing and much more.

 Digital printing is a technique for printing to a spectrum of different media types using digital images.
 Digital printing tends to have a higher cost associated with each page than most conventional offset printing, however this cost is typically avoided because it does not require the technical actions and processes needed to make printing plates.
 The biggest distinction between digital printing and traditional methods such as gravure, lithography, flexography or letterpress is that it is not necessary to replace printing plates in the digital printing process, whereas in offset printing the plates are repeatedly being changed.
 This digital process results in quicker turnaround time and much lower costs, however there is usually a loss of some of the fine-image information.
 Common methods for digital print include ink jet and laser printers which place pigments or toners onto a variety of surfaces which including standard paper, photo paper, canvases, metal, glass and other surfaces.
 In this particular printing process, the toner or ink does not permeate into the substrate, like traditional ink will, instead it forms a thin surface layer that may require a heat process (referred to as a toner) or a UV curing process to make the ink/toner adhere to the material.